-The following selected historical consolidated statement of operations data for the years ended December 31, 2017, 2016, 2015, 2014 and 2013 and the consolidated balance sheet data as of December 31, 2017, 2016, 2015, 2014 and 2013, below are derived from our audited consolidated financial statements and related notes thereto.
-The following selected historical consolidated statement of operations data for the period January 1, 2018 through September 30, 2018, and the consolidated balance sheet data as of September 30, 2018, are derived from our unaudited condensed consolidated financial statements and related notes thereto.
-This data should be read in conjunction with our "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the consolidated financial statements and the related notes contained in our Form 8-K filed with the SEC on January 28, 2019 and our Quarterly Report on Form 10-Q for the quarterly period ended September 30, 2018.
+The following selected historical consolidated statement of operations data for the years ended December 31, 2018, 2017, 2016, 2015 and 2014 and the consolidated balance sheet data as of December 31, 2018, 2017, 2016, 2015 and 2014, below are derived from our audited consolidated financial statements and related notes thereto.
+The following selected historical consolidated statement of operations data for the period January 1, 2019 through June 30, 2019, and the consolidated balance sheet data as of June 30, 2019, are derived from our unaudited condensed consolidated financial statements and related notes thereto.
+This data should be read in conjunction with our "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the consolidated financial statements and the related notes contained in our Annual Report on Form 10-K for the year ended December 31, 2018 and in our Quarterly Report on Form 10-Q for the quarterly period ended June 30, 2019.

 Effective January 1, 2018, we adopted Accounting Standards Codification Topic 606, Revenue from Contracts with Customers, using the full retrospective transition method.
-The information contained in the table below for the nine months ended September 30, 2017, and the years ended December 31, 2017, 2016 and 2015 has been adjusted to reflect our retrospective adoption of Topic 606.
-The information for the years ended December 31, 2014 and 2013 has not been adjusted to reflect the impact of the adoption of ASC 606.
+The information contained in the table below for the years ended December 31, 2017, 2016 and 2015 has been adjusted to reflect our retrospective adoption of Topic 606.
+The information for the year ended December 31, 2014 has not been adjusted to reflect the impact of the adoption of ASC 606.